-The research indicated that the countries of Europe are split between those where the dentist is able to work, and the situation that exists in the UK where the dentist must immediately stop working.
-The evidence base was reviewed in April 2009 at the 6th World Workshop on Oral Health and Disease in AIDS which produced a consensus statement known as the Beijing Declaration.
-The proceedings of the Workshop and the references was published in 2011 in Advances in Dental Research .
+Variation in the regulation of oral healthcare professionals diagnosed as HIV positive has been the subject of discussion ever since the efficacy of combination antiretroviral therapy (cART) was demonstrated.
+The countries of Europe have been split between those where the dentist is able to work (subject to conditions), and the situation that previously existed in the UK where the dentist was obliged to withdraw from general practice.
+The evidence base was reviewed in April 2009 at the 6th World Workshop on Oral Health and Disease in AIDS which produced a consensus statement known as the Beijing Declaration The proceedings of the Workshop and the were published in 2011 in Advances in Dental Research

 Active lobbying for a review of the UK regulations has been supported by Dental Protection since 2005.
-In the intervening years, the three committees advising the Department of Health in the UK have discussed the situation affecting UK healthcare workers with blood-borne disease and a further review has now been completed.
-In November 2011 the Department of Health announced that it was undertaking a public consultation for a change in the regulations affecting HIV positive doctors and dentists.
-The consultation closed 9 March 2012.
-Until the outcome is announced, the existing regulations prohibiting practice will remain in force.
+In the intervening years, the three committees advising the Department of Health in the UK have discussed the situation affecting UK healthcare workers with blood-borne disease and in November 2011 the Department of Health announced that it was undertaking a public consultation for a change in the regulations affecting HIV positive doctors and dentists.
+The consultation closed 9 March 2012 and the Department of Health published its response 15 August 2013

 A letter (16.1.14) from the Chief Medical Officer, Professor Dame Sally Davies, subsequently confirmed the removal of restrictions on Healthcare Workers (HCW) with HIV practising Exposure-Prone Procedures (EPPs) with effect from February 2014.
 Detailed guidance is available from Public Health England.